rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 Make sure the `destination display name` that you pass while specifying the destinations should exactly match the destination name as shown [here](https://app.rudderstack.com/directory).
 {% endhint %}

-You can pass the list of integration(s) created in the above snippet to the SDK in two ways:
+You can pass the destination(s) specified in the above snippet to the SDK in two ways:

 ### 1. Passing the destinations while initializing the SDK:

-This is helpful when you want to enable/disable sending the events across all the event calls made using the SDK to the custom destination(s).
+This is helpful when you want to enable/disable sending the events across all the event calls made using the SDK to the specified destination(s).

 {% tabs %}
 {% tab title="Kotlin" %}